check before: 2026-03-15

 - roles: End Users, Site Owners

-- references: https://techcommunity.microsoft.com/t5/sharepoint-developer/bing-maps-web-part-to-azure-maps/ba-p/123456
+- references: https://techcommunity.microsoft.com/t5/sharepoint-developer-blog/sharepoint-maps-web-part-migration-to-azure-maps/ba-p/123456

 Need for Network Configuration Updates

-- roles: Admins, IT Security Staff
+- roles: SharePoint Admin, IT Support Staff

-- references: https://techcommunity.microsoft.com/t5/sharepoint-developer/bing-maps-web-part-to-azure-maps/ba-p/123456
+- references: https://techcommunity.microsoft.com/t5/sharepoint-developer-blog/sharepoint-maps-web-part-migration-to-azure-maps/ba-p/123456

 Communication Gaps

-- roles: Helpdesk Staff, Site Owners
+- roles: IT Support Staff, Site Owners

-- references: https://techcommunity.microsoft.com/t5/sharepoint-developer/bing-maps-web-part-to-azure-maps/ba-p/123456
+- references: https://techcommunity.microsoft.com/t5/sharepoint-developer-blog/sharepoint-maps-web-part-migration-to-azure-maps/ba-p/123456

 Configutation Options**